 Calories: 112 • Fat: 10 g • Protein: 1.4 g • Carb: 6.5 g • Fiber: 4.5 g • Sugar: 0.3 g

 - 3 medium hass avocados, halved

 - 1/3 cup red onion, minced

 - 1 small clove garlic, mashed

 - 1 tbsp chopped cilantro

 - kosher salt and fresh pepper, to taste

-If you are serving this at a later time, a great tip to keep the guacamole from turning brown is by placing the pit in the bowl with the guacamole and cover.
+If you are serving this at a later time, a great tip to keep the guacamole from turning brown is to cover tightly with plastic wrap so no air gets on it.

 Makes 2 cups.